-Many of our clients visiting the clinic suffer some form of back pain.
-Some come to us after trying various treatments from other sources with little relief.
-In this article I wish to share an insight into the assessment and treatment of a particularly challenging back pain condition.
+Many of our clients arrive at the clinic struggling with some form of back pain.
+Some come to us after trying various treatments with little relief.

 Do you fit this profile?

-Finally, you have been to see a physiotherapist who has told you that your spine is unstable and prescribes complex strength and stability exercise which only make the pain worse or have no effect at all!
+Finally, you have been to see therapists who have told you that your spine is unstable and prescribes complex strength, stability or core exercises which only make the pain worse or have no effect at all!
 Then in final desperation you see a back specialist who does an MRI and finds no significant structural pathology (cause & effect), leaving you unsure of what to do next.

 If you are suffering in this way, you are not alone according to Prof. Peter O’Sullivan of the School of Physiotherapy at Curtin University, Western Australia.
 He and his team of researchers predict that up to a third of back pain sufferers fit this profile but what can we do about it?

 A clinical examination often reveals very tight overactive back muscles which are very sensitive to touch and do not allow for easy, relaxed movement.
 More often than not clients will be sitting bolt upright because they have been told that there posture is poor – this makes them very rigid and tense, often too around the neck and shoulder area.